writesandy/Adventure-App/README.md

 (This takes any changes from MASTER and merges them BACK TO develop)

 # GroupProject Adventure App
-This is our Adventure App for Things to do today Saundra Rikki Brandon Joe Thomas
+This is our Adventure App for Adventues to have today Saundra Rikki Honnold Brandon Vreeman Joe Finnegan Thomas Romano

 Our Project:
-Enter your city or state
+Enter your city or zipcode
 We will find something fun for you to do today
 You'll go do it and have a great time!

+# APIS USED
+- Google Geocode
+-Ticketmaster Event Finder